TheLocust3/budgeting/README.md

 ## todo

 ### polish
- - No deleting of buckets, only hiding/unhiding buckets
+ - Rules are duplicated across buckets
  - On account delete, sources should also be deleted
    - This might involve a schema update unfortunately
    - Afterwards, no need to be able to directly delete sources